AngelMorenoR/skeleton-loading/README.md

 ----------------------

-> A basic skeleton loading inspired by youtube skeleton loading
+> A skeleton loading inspired by youtube skeleton loading